After the 1914-18 war, Margaret Preston lived and created artworks in Mosman.

 Gladys and Margaret McPherson[are] coming to teach pottery to the patients here..”5

-The poet Siegfried Sassoon (1886–1967) wrote poem ‘Survivors’, whilst being treated for shell-shock in 1917 at the Craiglockhart medical facility in Edinburgh.
-While recuperating he became friends with fellow patient and poet Wilfred Owen.
-Owen, awarded for bravery, was killed in action 1 week before the war ended.
+Siegfried Sassoon wrote the poem Survivors, whilst being treated at Craiglockhart hospital by Dr Rivers.
+Sassoon befriended fellow patient and poet Wilfred Owen.
+(Owen, sadly, was killed one week before the war ended.)

 NO doubt they’ll soon get well; the shock and strain